Roche-Labarbe/Roche-Labarbe/README.md

  I Research neonate and infant brain development 👶🧠 and neurodevelopmental disorders using neuroimaging (EEG⚡, NIRS🌈 and MRI🧲) with a particular emphasis on somatosensation🖐 and predictive coding.
-This place is for data processing codes.